 About Me

-I am currently working as a Research Associate at Department of Pharmaceutical Sciences University of Maryland Baltimore, USA.
-I am a Computational Chemist by training and have experience of working on a wide range of molecular systems using a wide range of computational methods.
-Here at UMB, I work towards the development of CHARMM Molecular Force-field and free energy estimation methods which are essential tools for modelling the energetics and kinetics of biomolecular systems and their interactions with small molecules.
+Previously, I worked as Research Associate Faculty at Department of Pharmaceutical Sciences University of Maryland Baltimore, USA.
+My research focus at UMB was towards the development of Drude General Force-field and free energy estimation methods which are essential tools for modelling the energetics and kinetics of biomolecular systems and their interactions with small molecules.
 In the process, we have developed computer programs that allows for optimization and generalization of CHARMM additive and Drude Polarizable force-field parameters, namely FFParam and pyDGenFF.
 We had a breakthrough moment in free energy calculations, where we developed a method for estimation of free energy of drug-like molecules while accounting for water in the active site of the target protein.
 Our method, SILCS-WATER is much faster than Free-Energy-Perturbation method which is considered GOLD Standard for free energy estimation.

 I also work in collaboration with experimental groups on various projects where we provide atomistic level description of a chemical phenomena.
 You may find some interesting work on drug design and differential solubility of E and Z conformers described in research section.